 A staple in Spanish cuisine, Manchego lingers on your palate longer than it stays on your plate.

-How Manchego is made
+How Manchego (PDO) is made

 The creameries are often placed in short distance of the pastures, making time spent in transportation, almost non-existing.